 Outcomes

 The project has achieved several outputs to date.
-WP1 has been completed and WP2 is nearing completion at the time of reporting.
-The learning to date from the project has been disseminated through:
+WP1 and WP2 have been completed The learning from the project has been disseminated through:

 1) ESIG 2023 Spring Technical Workshop, 29/03/2023 Tucson, AZ, US.